The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Places of use

-Due to their independence from water supply, sewage system and disposal stations, dry composting toilets can be used in many different areas.
-The most common areas of application for dry composting toilets are camping and use on holiday trips.
+Due to their independence from water supply, sewage system and disposal stations, composting toilets can be used in many different areas.
+The most common areas of application for composting toilets are camping and use on holiday trips.

-Especially on small campsites where there are no sanitary facilities, dry composting toilets can be ideally used to enable self-sufficient camping.
+Especially on small campsites where there are no sanitary facilities, composting toilets can be ideally used to enable self-sufficient camping.
 They can be used in all places where no running water is available or there are no disposal stations for black water.
 They are therefore ideal for allotments or other small garden sites.

 We have compiled a small overview of the possible uses and the greatest advantage for you.